underscoreio/day-in-the-life/notes.md

 # Back to the issue tracker...

-[[ IF IT LOOKS LIKE THERE IS TIME...
-Next: composition in doobie.
-Add auditing to a table.
-Every change should be recorded.
-]]

-# PATCH

 Let's pick up another ticket.

 > As a customer, I want an easy to use interface to my details, so that I can update some or all of my details.